Skip to content

 The export password is not the same as the take-snapshot password.
 They can match if you choose, but Art2link ESB asks again at export time so you can hand the file off with a password chosen specifically for the recipient.

-Importing brings a snapshot file from disk into the current application's snapshot list.
+Importing brings a snapshot file from disk into the snapshots list.
 The file may have been exported from this environment or any other.
+Application-scope files land in the corresponding Application's list; environment-scope files land in the environment's list.

 1. Open the Snapshots panel and click Import.